lf-/blog/content/posts/computing-should-enable-humans/index.md

 you or not) *does* fix the issue, how long are you going to wait to get the patch?
 Is this months?
 Weeks?

-A major red flag for software remaining unfixed is how homogeneous its development workflow is: is it one giant repository where everything goes into a black hole unless you work there?
+Having a large amount of functionality maintained by one group can be troublesome.
+Is it one giant repository where everything goes into a black hole unless you work there?
 Which organization owns the majority of the functionality you rely on?
 Are teams autonomous?
+How much power does a single entity hold?

 Thinking back on why I switched back to Neovim exclusively as an editor, one major reason is the amount of the functionality that is in plugins instead of